novalagung/muslimboard/WEBSTORE.md

 Features:
 - Prayer schedule information is available in the top left section.
 The prayer time is generated based on user location.
 - Motivational quotes are displayed randomly in the middle section.
 It's shuffled automatically every few seconds.
 - Muslim Board contains the TODO list feature in the right section.
-Users can write any notes and set the completion there.
+Users can write any notes, add clickable links, and set the completion there.
+- Users can upload their own background images and keep them stored locally in Browser IndexedDB.
+- Background and content data can be updated from the cloud without needing a new extension release.
 - Internet availability info is displayed in the bottom section.
 You will be notified when the internet is offline.
 - Popup notification will appear whenever prayer time is near.
 - Multi language support.